Written by

 I'm the captain of this ship, and I'll be damned if I'm going to let some space zombies stop us from completing our mission.

-The Todd growls and jumps on her from the side, knocking her down off-camera.
+The zombie actor growls and jumps on her from the side, knocking her down off-camera.

 (as herself)